Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 <div class="chart">…</div>
 ```

-The class is required.
-Role classes read values that exist only inside a type set, so a role used outside one will not size correctly.

 An application surface will normally also want a flow context, which governs the space between blocks.
-The two are separate systems that happen to share the words _product_ and _prose_:

 ```html
 <section class="flow-product product">…</section>